-Within this context, IMO provides assistance to its Member States in the formulation and development of national maritime transport policies (NMTPs), thus strengthening the maritime capacities and contributing to the achievement of the Sustainable Development Goals.
-NMTPs are also complimentary to the concept of the "blue economy" which is closely associated with sustainable development.
+Within this context, IMO provides its Member States with assistance in formulating and developing national maritime transport policies (NMTPs), thus strengthening maritime capacities and helping to achieve the Sustainable Development Goals.
+NMTPs are also complementary to the concept of the blue economy which is closely associated with sustainable development.

 What is an NMTP?

 An NMTP is a statement of principles and objectives to guide decisions in the maritime transport sector with a view to achieving the maritime vision of a country and ensuring that the sector is governed in an efficient, sustainable, safe and environmentally sound manner.

 A well-structured and implemented NMTP can give a country the tools it needs to become an effective participant in the maritime sector and to harness the full potential of the blue economy.

 To assist developing countries in formulating and enhancing their NMTPs, the Secretariat, in close cooperation with the World Maritime University (WMU), has developed a training package and material on preparing, adopting and updating NMTPs.

 The training package consists of a three-day workshop for personnel involved in preparing NMTPs and a one-day seminar for senior transport officials involved in reviewing and adopting NMTPs.
 The objectives of the training package are twofold: